CompassionCH/compassion-modules/wordpress_configuration/README.rst

 Configuration
 =============

-In "Settings", the "wordpress configuration" menu item has been added to the technical menu.
+One configuration record should be created for each company.
-One record should be created for each company.
+(in Settings/Technical menu/Wordpress configuration)

 Upon installation, the module tries to create a default configuration for the current company by reading the following values in Odoo's config file: